hcs42/timestat/README.markdown

     $ timestat -c
     myotherwork:20

-### show-weekly-sum
+### show-daily-sum: show a daily summary

 Usage:

-    timestat [options] show-weekly-sum
+    timestat [options] show-daily-sum

-Show a summary about how much time was spent on activities.
+Show a summary about how much time was spent on activities per day.

 Options described in "Common options":